-David Crozier, Deputy Controller for University Accounting and Financial Reporting
+FR: David Crozier, Senior Director for University Financial Services

-As you know, June 30, 2013 marks the end of fiscal year 2012/2013.
-Financial Services conducts numerous year end related activities from May 1 through August 31 to comply with financial reporting requirements established by the California State Controller, Department of Finance and the CSU Chancellor’s Office.
+As you know, June 30, 2014 marks the end of fiscal year 2013/2014.
+Financial Services conducts many year end related activities from May through September to comply with financial reporting requirements established by the California State Controller, Department of Finance and the CSU Chancellor’s Office.
 During this time we must also prepare for the annual financial audits.

 The State Controller has mandated that the CSU close its books and submit year end reports in early July.
 Therefore, it is critically important that you understand the impact of the State Controller’s request on our closing schedule.

 To ensure success, we have developed operational timelines to facilitate the orderly processing of transactions, closing of accounts, compliance with the State Controller’s closing schedule and subsequent financial reporting.

 Please note, these timelines are the same for and apply to ALL Sonoma State business units (SOASI, SOCMP, SOFDN, and SOSSE).

 We also want to remind you of SSU’s Cash Operations Guidelines for offices that receive cash, checks or credit card payments.
 It is important that you note and comply with the Chancellor’s Office requirement for double custody during the transportation and delivery of all deposits.
 Please review the guidelines closely to ensure your compliance.